 During the winter months, the nights tend to get longer, and the days feel shorter.
 You might notice that you’re struggling to maintain the energy you once had.
-On top of that, you may be spending more time at home and in isolation, due to COVID-19.
+On top of that, you may be spending more time at home, due to COVID-19 and its variants.
 While it may feel overwhelming to manage, there are steps you can take to acknowledge these feelings and find ways to get help.

-With December being Seasonal Depression Awareness Month, it may be helpful to understand what seasonal affective disorder might look like.
+With December being Seasonal Depression Awareness Month, it may be helpful to understand what symptoms might look like.